gismondichris/gismondichris.github.io/tools.md

 ---
 title: Tools
-layout: page
+layout: collection_page
+collection: tools
 ---

-This is the tools site
+These are a selection of tools that I have used.
+See below for more details.